the-marciello/oa-doc-osp/laravel-mongo-auto-sync.md

 ## About Us

-[Offline Agency](https://offlineagency.it) is a webdesign agency based in Padua, Italy.
+[[Offline Agency](https://offlineagency.it) is an agency based in Padua, Italy.

 Open source software is used in all projects we deliver.
-Laravel, Nginx, Ubuntu are just a few of the free pieces of software we use every single day.
+This is just a few of the free pieces of software we use every single day.
 For this, we are very grateful.
 When we feel we have solved a problem in a way that can help other developers, we release our code as open source software on [GitHub](https://github.com/offline-agency).

 This package was made by [Giacomo Fabbian](https://github.com/Giacomo92).
 There are [many other contributors](https://github.com/offline-agency/laravel-mongo-auto-sync/graphs/contributors) who devoted time and effort to make this package better.